-6. Health/safety risks in the field (accidents due to extreme weather, wildlife, ice breakup, etc.).
-Prior to any staff working overseas, the project leadership will ensure staff have the following: have completed the appropriate training for the work they are undertaking; have all necessary PPE, H&S equipment; completed the appropriate risk assessments and methods statements to carry out their projects; health care assessment; any necessary vaccinations and/or medications; have met all institution/University travel office requirements (particularly regarding Covid-19, visa's and insurance).

-7. Technology for Re-thickening Arctic Sea Ice found not to be scalable.
-Different technologies for re-thickening Arctic Sea Ice will be developed in parallel (see WP7).
+- 6. Health/safety risks in the field (accidents due to extreme weather, wildlife, ice breakup, etc.).
+Prior to any staff working overseas, the project leadership will ensure staff have the following: have completed the appropriate training for the work they are undertaking; have all necessary PPE, H&S equipment; completed the appropriate risk assessments and methods statements to carry out their projects; health care assessment; any necessary vaccinations and/or medications; have met all institution/University travel office requirements (particularly regarding Covid-19, visa's and insurance). - 7.
+Technology for Re-thickening Arctic Sea Ice found not to be scalable.

-4. The Team: The Team possesses a vast breadth of relevant knowledge and experience, with scientific discussions and collaborations among members having existed for a substantial length of time.
+Different technologies for re-thickening Arctic Sea Ice will be developed in parallel (see WP7). - 4.
+The Team: The Team possesses a vast breadth of relevant knowledge and experience, with scientific discussions and collaborations among members having existed for a substantial length of time.
 All team members are passionate about Re-thickening Arctic Sea Ice and highly driven by the potential impact this project could have on mitigating the significant loss of sea ice coverage in the Arctic Ocean^{2,3}.
 While most of the work will be UK-based, the team's international composition provides a valuable skill set.
 Its diversity allows for the inclusion of geographically varied perspectives, better reflecting the global nature of finding cutting-edge solutions to the climate problem.
 Further members and advisors will be continually sought to optimise the project's progress.
-Project lead and deputy lead are committing 40% of their time to the field trial aspects of the project.
+Project lead and deputy lead are committing 40% of their time to the project.
+Key team members from Real Ice and Arctic Reflections are providing 100% of their time to the field trial aspects of the project.
 All postdoctoral researchers and PhD students involved are 100% allocated to this.
 Other university Co-Investigators will be providing between 5% and 15% commitment to the project.